 Advocacy Partners Pavilion

-The AACR Advocacy Partners Pavilion is a designated area where not-for-profit cancer patient advocacy organizations can share their mission and programs with 22,000+ health professionals from around the world.
+The Advocacy Partners Pavilion is a central venue in the Annual Meeting Exhibitor Hall that hosts virtual booths for nonprofit patient advocacy organizations at no cost.
+Organizations have the opportunity to share their mission and programs with 67,000+ health professionals from around the world.

 Learn more about the 2020 Pavilion Partners!

 A Cure In Sight™ was founded with the mission to provide patient services for ocular melanoma eye cancer patients.
 Services are provided through building public awareness, educating OM patients and their caregivers, funding on-going eye cancer research and, by financially helping OM patients find and pay for the treatments they need.
 A Cure In Sight™ is an IRS approved 501 C(3) organization, EIN 46-1274306.

 To learn more about A Cure in Sight, please download the brochure.

 ACIR’s mission is to fast-track cancer immunotherapy research by providing a free weekly digest of the key advances in cancer immunobiology, experimental immunotherapy, and innovative methods.
 We cover all the different aspects of immuno-oncology and include articles on basic immunology, reviews and clinical trials.
 A recent service, Understanding Cancer Immunotherapy (UCIR), is dedicated to patients and their caregivers interested in learning about the latest updates.

 The mission of the American Brain Tumor Association is to advance the understanding and treatment of brain tumors with the goals of improving, extending and, ultimately, saving the lives of those impacted by a brain tumor diagnosis.
 We do this through patient support, education and research funding.